codingblocks/qit.cloud/README.md

 More on how to get this setup...later.

-As for what settings are available to you, there are tons of env variables to know about.
+As for what settings are available to you, there are a bunch of env variables to know about.
+Everything works with the defaults, but these provide greater control and optional features.
 These are available for the site:

 #### Website